Skip to main content

 • American Academy of Pediatrics – A professional organization that sponsors a Section on Adolescent Health (SOAH).
 SOAH provides a forum for pediatricians interested in the health care of adolescents and enables members to discuss and develop ideas and programs which will improve the health and care of young people.

 • Bright Futures – An organization that provides resources to help teens understand their own health care needs.
 Bright Futures address issues that can help children of all ages lead healthy, happy lives.
-The resources may be useful for youth looking for information on staying healthy.
+The resources are useful for youth looking for information on staying healthy.

 • Centers for Adolescent Health & the Law – A national organization that works exclusively to promote the health of adolescents and their access to comprehensive health care.
 They are launching a 10-year initiative to address sexual exploitation and trafficking of adolescents and young adults.